Roboy/roboy_NRP_deep_rl/README.md

 Create virtual environment for deep reinforcement learning packages. https://virtualenv.pypa.io/en/stable/ Avoid using ' sudo ' to install packages in the venv.
-Make sure to isolate using ' --no-site-packages '.
+Make sure to isolate using '--no-site-packages'.

 In the virtual environment created:
   * Install tensorflow https://www.tensorflow.org/install/install_linux for Keras backend